hucker/ten8t/README.md

    of type `Ten8tFunction`...`ten8t` will generically wrap the function with no special attributes.

-This approach simplifies integration with configuration files and command-line options by reducing data transformation code.
+This approach simplifies integration with configuration files and command-line options by reducing data transformation code to align interfaces.
 While this diverges from strict typing practices, it improves developer experience and speeds up implementation.

 ### Class Hierarchy